 On-site teams can report on customer pains, the context of use of the product, stakeholders, underlying needs and enterprise reality.
 All of this information feeds back into the sales process and product positioning.

-Moving in with customers allows you to multiply your reach when doing customer development.
-You can build different installations, evaluate different business types and map out all the stakeholders your sales team will need comes time to scale the sales efforts.
+Moving in with customers allows you to multiply your reach when doing B2B customer discovery.
+You can build different installations, evaluate different business types, and map out all the stakeholders your sales team will need to convince when comes time to scale the sales efforts.

-How can this technique be applied in your startup?
+How can this technique be applied to your startup?